 Shepherd University is uniquely positioned as a gateway to the metropolitan areas of Baltimore and Washington, D.C.
 Nearby are ample opportunities for experiential learning in government agencies, international marketing firms, law firms, embassies and consulates, non-profit and research institutions with an international focus, and a host of corporate headquarters, including many in global hospitality.
 This is rich terrain for field trips, internships, and practicums intended to foster global awareness and intercultural understanding.

 The Global Studies faculty represents a breadth of teaching disciplines, research specialties, and personal and professional experiences.
 The program is overseen by a director who works closely with the study abroad director to coordinate international/intercultural experiences for students in the program.
-For further information contact Dr. Ann Marie Legreid, Global Studies Director, White Hall 102 (firstname.lastname@example.org) and Dr. Sam Greene, Study Abroad Director, White Hall 322 (email@example.com).
+For further information contact Dr. Marat Akopian, Global Studies Director, White Hall 319, and Dr. Sam Greene, Department Chair and Study Abroad Director, White Hall 322.

 1. Global Governance and Peace

 Courses in the Global Governance and Peace concentration focus on the political aspects of the consequences of globalization.
 This includes challenges to traditional governance on the local, national, regional and global level.